 The following is a short essay I wrote for an English class in late 2016 where I was asked to share a recent experience I had about why I am motivated to study assistive technology, and I’ve shared it as a reminder to myself about why I want to take over the world with assistive technology.

-While I was on the Metro the other day, a man sat next to me.
+While I was on the Metro the other day on the way back from a conference, a man sat next to me.
 He held up a sign in front of me that I couldn’t read.
 I smiled and he started signing to me.
-He was completely deaf, and homeless.
-I used my basic sign language skills to say that I have low vision.
-This means I can’t read what their sign says.
+He was profoundly deaf, and homeless.
+I used my basic sign language skills to say that I have low vision., meaning I can’t read what their sign says.
 Then, I gestured to my blindness cane which was unfolded next to me.

-After I did that, they pulled out a sharpie and a piece of paper and wrote that they were sorry for shoving something in my face that I couldn’t see, and then asked how I was treated in school.
+After I did that, they pulled out a sharpie and a piece of paper and wrote that they were sorry for shoving something in my face that I couldn’t see, and then asked how I was treated in school, which was quite a first question to ask someone.
 Since this goes past my signing capabilities, I pulled out a notebook app on my iPad and explained that I had to fight for my accommodations but was very fortunate to graduate from high school and come to college up here.
 It was hard to receive services sometimes because the school decided I was so high functioning, I shouldn’t need their help.
-Hewrote that they were one of the people who fell through the cracks.
+He wrote that they were one of the people who fell through the cracks.
 He was told that they were stupid because their hearing impairment wasn’t identified until after they’d already dropped out of school because they were failing.
 No one thought to test him for having hearing loss, they thought that he was just plain dumb.

 I mentioned that my goal in life is to make sure people with disabilities get equal access to education and are able to succeed, and how I want to tell all students that they belong.
 His dream is apparently to be an architect.
 Before I could type out a response, he got off at the next stop, but not before signing to me “you are important.”